open-component-model/MPAS/docs/concepts/external-secrets.md

 #### ClusterSecretStore

-ClusterSecretStore defines from WHERE the secrets are coming from.
-External Secrets support for a wast number of stores from which it can fetch these secrets.
-All store configurations will need to be managed by the cluster Admin.
+ClusterSecretStore defines from WHERE the secrets are coming.
+External Secrets support for a wast number of secret stores from which it can fetch the secrets.
+All store configurations will need to be managed by the cluster administrator.
 Secrets that contain access for these stores can be put into the cluster or fetched via other means.

-For example, if secrets are already sitting in the management cluster, we could create a cluster store like this:
+For example, if secrets are already stored in the management cluster, we could create a cluster store like this:

 ```yaml
 apiVersion: external-secrets.io/v1beta1